dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-2-who-is-dbt-mesh-for.md

 hoverSnippet: Learn how to get started with dbt Mesh
 ---

 Before embarking on a dbt Mesh implementation, it's important to understand if dbt Mesh is the right fit for your team.
-Below, we outline three common organizational structures to help teams identify whether dbt Mesh might fit your organization's needs.
+Here, we outline three common organizational structures to help teams identify whether dbt Mesh might fit your organization's needs.

-### 1. The Enterprise Data Mesh
+## The Enterprise Data Mesh

-Some data teams operation on a global scale -- the team by definition needs to manage, deploy and distribute data products across an incredibly large number of teams.
-Central IT may own some data products, or simply own the platform upon which data products are built.
-Often, these organziations have “Architects” who can advise line-of-business teams on their work, while keeping track of what’s happening globally (in terms both of tooling and the substance of work).
-This is a lot like how software organizations work, beyond a certain scale.
+Some data teams operate on a global scale.
+By definition, the team needs to manage, deploy, and distribute data products across a large number of teams.
+Central IT may own some data products or simply own the platform upon which data products are built.
+Often, these organizations have “architects” who can advise line-of-business teams on their work while keeping track of what’s happening globally (regarding tooling and the substance of work).
+This is a lot like how software organizations work beyond a certain scale.

-This is a true data mesh -- many teams publish many models for each others' consumption.
-The headcount ratio here is roughly ≥10:1 — for each member of the central platform team, there might be dozens of members of domain-aligned data teams.
+This is a true data mesh where many teams publish models for each others' consumption.
+The headcount ratio here is roughly ≥10:1.
+For each member of the central platform team, there might be dozens of members of domain-aligned data teams.

-**Is dbt Mesh a good fit?
-If so, why?** Absolutely!
-There simply is no other way to share data products at scale!
+Is dbt Mesh a good fit in this scenario?
+Absolutely!
+There is no other way to share data products at scale.
 One dbt project would not keep up with the global demands of an organization like this.

-**Tips and tricks**
+### Tips and tricks

 - **Managing shared macros**: Teams operating at this scale will benefit from a separate repository containing a dbt package of reusable utility macros that all other projects will install.
 This is different from public models, which provide data-as-a-service (a set of “API endpoints”) — this is distributed as a **library**.
 This package can also standardize imports of other third-party packages, as well as providing wrappers / shims for those macros.
 This package should have a dedicated team of maintainers — probably the central platform team, or a set of “superusers” from domain-aligned data modeling teams.

 **Adoption challenges**

-- Onboarding hundreds of people and dozens of projects is full of friction!
+- **Adoption challenge:** Onboarding hundreds of people and dozens of projects is full of friction!
 The challenges of a scaled, global organization are not to be underestimated.
-- Bi-directional project dependencies.
-If projects are aligned to domain teams, they need the ability to have “chatty” APIs ; otherwise they need to split projects beyond the 1:1 mapping with team boundaries. *Stay tuned for more on this in the future.*
+- **Adoption challenge:** Bi-directional project dependencies.
+If projects are aligned to domain teams, they need the ability to have “chatty” APIs; otherwise, they need to split projects beyond the 1:1 mapping with team boundaries.
+More information about this will be provided in the near future.

-If your organization sounds like this, it's almost certain that dbt Mesh is the architecture you should pursue. ✅
+If this sounds like your organization, dbt Mesh is the architecture you should pursue. ✅

 ### 2. Hub and Spoke